marinimau/PathFinder---Platform-3D-and-Shooter-game/README.md

 The best way to accomplish the levels is to keep stealth.
 The lights won't help you, shoot them!

+## Warning

+Many assets used in this project, for lack of space, are not in the repository.

 ## Installation

 1) Download the correct executable file for your OS from the 'Links' section below.